inrae/jupyterhub-vm/README.md

 * for using with _VirtualBox_ or _OpenStack_.

-For more details on the procedure, see https://inrae.github.io/jupyterhub-vm/
+For more details on the whole process, see https://inrae.github.io/jupyterhub-vm/

 ### Creation and configuration of a virtual machine